Anglebase/buildcpp/README.md

 We then create a `Builder` object, attach the target to it, and call the `build` method to generate the Makefile and compile the project.

-For more detailed information, check out the [documentation](https://github.com/Anglebase/buildcpp/blob/master/docs/tutorial.md).
+For more detailed information, check out the code documentation.

 ## LICENSE